-Disclaimer: This is a Tongue-In-Cheek streaming video series that is not affiliated with any official organization in any capacity.
-The material and information contained on this webpage is for general information purposes only.
+Disclaimer: This is a Tongue-In-Cheek streaming video series done on my own time and not affiliated with any organization.
+The material and information contained on this webpage is for general information purposes only and should not be used as a basis for making any legal, business or life-critical decisions.
 The following features are performed by a borderline professional and under no proper supervision.
-You should not rely upon the material or information on this page as a basis for making any business, legal or life critical safety decisions.

 The 100$ Electronics Workbench Challenge